ibexa/documentation-developer/docs/customer_management/customer_portal.md

 From there, they can activate and deactivate the company, edit its information, invite members, manage their roles and edit their basic information.

-In the Roles section, you can define Policies for each User Group, for example, a Company buyer.
+In the Roles section, you can define Policies for each user group, for example, a Company buyer.
 You can also set up Policies for every user who has a business account by editing a Corporate Access role.

 ### Members

 Company members are not standard users.
 They belong to a separate category called Corporate Accounts.
-This category is located in Admin -> Corporate -> Corporate Accounts.
-There, you will find a list of companies and their members.
+This category is located in **Admin** -> **Corporate** -> **Corporate Accounts**.
+There, you can find a list of companies and their members.

 This feature comes with a set of new roles: